Bad Boys: Miami Takedown

-Bad Boys: Miami Takedown, also known as Bad Boys II in Europe, is a video game released in 2004 based on the action-comedy film Bad Boys II.
-It was released in early 2004 after the film's DVD and VHS release in 2003.
+Bad Boys: Miami Takedown, also known as Bad Boys II in Europe, is a video game developed by Blitz Games and published by Empire Interactive in Europe and Crave Entertainment in North America, that was released in 2004 based on the action-comedy film Bad Boys II.
+It was released for the GameCube, Windows, PlayStation 2 and Xbox in 2004 after the film's DVD and VHS release in 2003.

 Gameplay

-The player takes the role of Miami Police Department detectives Marcus Burnett and Mike Lowrey over alternating levels, meaning that the player plays level 1 with one character, plays level 2 with the other, then plays level 3 with the first, and so on.
+The player takes the roles of Miami Police Department detectives Marcus Burnett and Mike Lowrey over alternating levels.
 The game contains five acts, each containing several levels.